SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 commands and state transitions after A1 completes the typed App Server layer.
 Unknown and future input continues through the existing bounded extension records in the meantime.

+A1.0 migrates BackendCore to the grouped `client.typed()` accessors and adds no domain command or canonical-state meaning.
+A single production preservation helper converts typed-but-A2-unmodeled events into the existing `CodexExtensionReceived` path.
+It retains the surface identity, bounded raw payload, legacy optional decode error, and structured unknown-versus-malformed classification.
+Modeled events continue through their existing reducer cases.
+The structured classification is internal compatibility metadata; Frontend Protocol v1, its schema, snapshots, and remotely callable operations are unchanged.

 ## Ownership and construction